 Smart tourism has become a new buzzword for academics and practitioners.
 Earlier contributions focused on the nexus between smart technology and customers through applications that improve interaction and enrich tourist experiences.
 We adopt a much broader perspective of “smart tourism”.
 Smart tourism refers to socially sustainable approaches, new but lasting business ideas or environmentally friendly actions towards green tourism, including integrated solutions for transport and local agriculture.
 Tourism is subject to numerous challenges such as unbalanced tourism, shortage of skilled employees and increasing commodification and resortization.
 Besides, tourism shows special characteristics such as strong interdependency between service providers and strong presence of small and family entrepreneurs.
 Besides, it represents a melting pot for foreign employees and international visitors.
 Thus, the guiding question of this conference is “smart tourism – smarter tourists”?

-Submissions of presentations, papers and posters are invited relating, but not exclusively, to the following themes:
+Submissions of abstracts and papers are invited relating, but not exclusively, to the following themes:

 - Digitalization and new technologies in tourism